How Often Should You Floss?

 How Often Should I Floss My Teeth?

-You should floss your teeth every day.
+How often should you floss is a common question.
+To answer, you should floss your teeth every day.
 Make flossing part of your daily routine, so you do not forget to do it.
 Keep your floss right next to your toothbrush for easy access and a visual reminder of what you need to do.

 Each flossing session should last a few minutes.
 It should take long enough to move the floss up and down through each crevice between your teeth.